Blosc/bloscpack/README.md

 little-endian signed integer encoding how many chunks there are.
 The value of ``-1`` is reserved for designating files that have been created without initial knowledge of the number of chunks, for example in a streaming scenario.
-In terms overhead, this means that for a given file bloscpack will add a total of 16 bytes for itself and 16 bytes for each chunk compressed by Blosc.
+In terms overhead, this means that for a given file Bloscpack will add a total of 16 bytes for itself and 16 bytes for each chunk compressed by Blosc.
 See also: the docstring of ``create_bloscpack_header()``.